Google Translate Disclaimer

 Full body tick check:

 Do a full body tick check on yourself and your family (including pets) after being outdoors as soon as you can and at least before you go to bed that day.
 Remind friends who were with you to do the same.
 It is an easy and effective way to protect yourself and your family from Lyme disease.
-Removing a tick within 24 hours can prevent infection.
+Removing a tick within 24 hours can help prevent infection.
 A convenient time to do a full body tick check is while you shower/bathe or get into your pajamas.
 Learn how to do a full body tick check by following these steps:

 • Remove your clothes.